terintealexandrin18/p1ebike/README.md

 - The header displays the name and type of the business.
 - The header serves as a navigation link too.
 Clicking on it will redirect you to the home page.
+- The value of the header is to help the user easily identify the business type and quickly navigate back to the homepage when necessary.

 ### Navigation

 <img src="assets/picture/readmefiles/navbar.jpg" alt="Navigation bar">

 - The navigation bar displays the current active page with a green background.
+The value of the feature is to assist the user in identifying the current page they are navigating.
 - The navigation bar will increase in size when the mouse is placed above it (only for large screens).
+The value of the feature is to enhance our ability to navigate through the available pages.
 - On smaller screens, the font size of the navigation bar is reduced.
+The value of this feature is to adjust the navigation for smaller screens without affecting the page's interface.
+- The value of the navigation bar is to enable customers to easily navigate through the website without having to go back to previous pages.

 ### Landing Page

-Main Image Section
+#### - Main Image Section

 <img src="assets/picture/readmefiles/landingpage1.jpg" alt="E-bike image with company motto">

 - The primary image on the website is intended to inform customers about the nature of our business, our mission, and our company motto.
+- The value of the image is to capture the user's attention and encourage them to stay on the page.

-About us Section
+#### - About us Section

 <img src="assets/picture/readmefiles/aboutus.jpg" alt="about us section, text picture with a food delivery driver, promotion text and opening hours">

 - The section contain information about the business and its specialties.
 - The section contains details about the offer currently available for delivery drivers.
+The value of that is to attract the majority of customers.
 - The section displays the operating hours.
+The value of the feature is for the customer to know the operating hours.
 - The section displays the image and text horizontally on larger screens, and vertically on smaller screens.

 <img src="assets/picture/readmefiles/aboutusvertical.jpg" alt="text about us and image with a delivery driver"> <br>